“Safety is a proxy for performance.”

 Mark GunninPresident, Hunt Energy

-A safety record is a reflection of professionalism.
-Even in challenging areas of operation, teams who adhere to respect for one another, humility, and open communication create safer work environments.
-At Hunt, where everyone is viewed as extended family, our commitment to safety plays an even more important role.
-Put simply, we make a promise to each team member: to our utmost ability, everyone goes home safe, every day.
+Our safety record is a reflection of our professionalism.
+Even in challenging areas of operation, Hunt teams who adhere to respect for one another, humility, and open communication create safer work environments.
+At Hunt, everyone is viewed as extended family, and our commitment to safety plays an even more important role.
+Put simply, we make a promise to each team member that everyone goes home safely, every day, to our utmost ability.

 Our Safety Culture